 6. Blaven (Bla Bheinn) is recognised as one of the most beautiful and photogenic mountains in Scotland.
-At 928m high, it’s accessible to a competent hillwalker, requiring no mountaineering skills to get to the top by this route.
+At 928m high, it’s accessible to a competent hillwalker, requiring no mountaineering skills or equipment to get to the top by this route.
 But don’t expect an easy walk!
 Detailed walking description can be found here https://www.walkhighlands.co.uk/skye/blabheinn.shtml.

 7. Loch Coruisk is the most magnificent Scottish freshwater loch surrounded by the Black Cuillin mountains.
 You can access it by boat from Elgol (don’t forget to book) or on foot from Sligachan (approx. 7-8 miles).
 Find more information here https://www.walkhighlands.co.uk/skye/lochcoruisk.shtml.

 8. The Fairy Pools is a magical place of outstanding natural beauty at the foot of the Cuillin mountains.
 If you don’t mind the cold water you can swim in the pools and trust me – it’s really fun!

 9. Visit the oldest working distillery on the Isle of Skye – Talisker Distillery.
 Don’t forget to book a guided tour to learn about the process of making whisky.
 As a bonus, it’s set on the shore of Loch Harport with dramatic views of the Cuillins.